 When you make the effort to translate well or to report the numbers appropriately, you’ll still need to interpret the context correctly.
 The nuances are, in some cases, very important… In 2005, an article written by Chinese journalist Guan Xiangdong made a quick overview of various financial reports on the consequences of a possible appreciation of the Chinese currency.
 The author referred to some participants on the market that speculated on a rise of 1.26% over one month and 6.03% over the year.
 But the English translation stated that the Chinese government had decided to value its currency by 1.26% over a month and 6.03% over the year… leading to a movement of panic on the financial markets.

 A relatively similar problem had occurred a decade before then.
 In 1994, the Commodity News Service published an article about the Continental Illinois bank about which rumors were reported that a Japanese bank had planned to take over the former because it was undergoing financial problems.
 In the Japanese translation, the word « rumor » becomes « announcement »: the Continental Illinois payables and customers rushed immediately to claim their dues.
 Therefore the authorities had to intervene and the State was forced to help the bank by giving it $ 8 billion in order to save it… from a bad translation.

 5. An ambiguous message

-This demonstrates that even the most powerful are not immune to translation mistakes.
-Here’s the case of HSBC and this marketing translation mistake: in 2009, the slogan in English of the HSBC bank was « Assume nothing ».
+This demonstrates that even the most powerful entities are not immune to translation mistakes.
+Take, for example, the case of HSBC and this marketing translation mistake: in 2009, the slogan in English of the HSBC bank was « Assume nothing ».
 A call to action, which in many countries will be (mis) translated as « Do nothing ».
-A few years later, the bank embarked on a comprehensive rebranding that will cost a whopping $ 10 million…
+A few years later, the bank embarked on a comprehensive rebranding that cost it a whopping $ 10 million…

-The morality of these stories: in order to avoid costly mistakes like the ones presented here, always use a reliable translation agency and specialized professional translators.
+The moral of these stories: in order to avoid costly mistakes like the ones presented here, always use a reliable translation agency and specialized professional translators.

 Discover our financial translation services